 Residency For Artists On Hiatus would like to express our deep gratitude to Tehching Hsieh for accepting his continued tenure on RFAOH’s advisory board for our third year!

 Residency For Artists On Hiatus thanks the organizations and individuals who have helped us in various ways over the last three years.
-We would also like to acknowledge the support of the Canada Council for the Arts this year, making our third term of operation possible.
+We would also like to acknowledge the support of the Canada Council for the Arts in 2016, making our third term of operation and upcoming publication possible.